dshah2008/dshah2008.github.io/FPL_prediction_main.md

 Following is a comparison of actual and predicted values for the LSTM (most recent gameweek for 50 players).\
 \
 <img src="images/results1.png?raw=true"/>
+\
+While the predictions do help us project player performance, they are far from robust.
+Despite improving on the Random Forest, the LSTM model struggles to capture the overall variance in points, especially the outliers.
+With these results in mind, we propose the following next steps.

 ### Next Steps